 The Kaiser poll shows that these general value orientations do indeed correspond to more specific policy preferences.
 Whites who consider diversity more important than purely meritocratic practices (MERIT) are almost two-thirds likely both to consider affirmative action a good thing (JUDGAFFA) and oppose scaling it back (POLAFFAC).
 The difference from other whites is dramatic, and clearly statistically significant (p < .001).
 We cannot rule out, therefore, that opposition to affirmative action reflects an encompassing distaste for diversity rather than merely a fear of economic exclusion.
-It is possible that opposition stems from genuine cultural struggle:

-over what constitutes value when one is hired or admitted, over the voices that are included and excluded within important institutions.
+It is possible that opposition stems from genuine cultural struggle: over what constitutes value when one is hired or admitted, over the voices that are included and excluded within important institutions.
 In that case, we would indeed expect a geographical pattern to emerge on the affirmative action issue, just as it has on the supposedly "symbolic" racial orientations.
-White suburbanites should reveal as much opposition to affirmative action as whites in much more diverse locales, because residents typically enjoy the cultural advantages rewarded best in a "meritocratic" system, and in practice have the least experience with racial diversity.
+White suburbanites should reveal as much opposition to affirmative action as whites in much more diverse locales, because residents typically enjoy the cultural advantages rewarded best in a "meritocratic" system and in practice have the least experience with racial diversity.

-Model A in Table 11-10 presents an ordered probit model predicting the desire to cut affirmative action, using only county black population density as an explanatory variable.
-Unlike with the symbolic politics measures, even this simple model indicates that preferences are geographically distributed.
+Model A in Table 10 presents an ordered probit model predicting the desire to cut affirmative action, using only county black population density as an explanatory variable.
+Unlike with the symbolic politics measures, even this simple model indicates that preferences are geographically distributed, validating Glaser's (1994) claim that "political" attitudinal variables follow a proximity pattern.
 Whites who reside in blacker counties tend to want limits on the policy, represented by the positive sign on the coefficient-a pattern inconsistent with either naive or complex psychological threat models.
 Adding the typical controls in Model B does not change the basic picture: county black density still helps predict policy preferences, even after considering both the opposition men typically reveal and the higher levels of support that characterize the educated elite.

 One possibility is that this "threat" pattern actually reflects historical patterns of racial resentment.
 Model C adds a control for respondents who reside in the South.
 Once we know that the respondent is a Southern white, having the actual population density of their county appears to provide little extra predictive power.
+Thus the simple proximity pattern found for affirmative action is literally a "Black Belt" effect, not a clear reaction to racial densities found in all regions of the country.
 However, the weakness of the racial density measure as usual results from failure to consider differences between metropolitan and non-metropolitan areas.
 Model D adds a dummy variable identifying respondents who live in metropolitan areas, as well as an interaction between that variable and the racial density measure.